LorisNanni/Ensemble-Deep-Learning-Models-on-Raw-DNA-Sequences-for-Viral-Genome-Identification-in-Human-Samples/README.md

  - for each level of noise we generated 5 different datasets, each with a different random seed (for a total of 15 datasets).

+The third, is the "unseen" dataset.
+Training and validation datasets are derived from the VM dataset, with all anellovirus sequences removed from both sets.
+The test set is composed of both non-viral sequences (26,296 contigs) and anellovirus sequences (1,348 contigs).
+In this setting, anelloviruses represent a completely novel viral category from the model’s perspective, as they are not encountered during training.
+This setup enables evaluation of the model’s capability to identify viruses belonging to entirely unseen classes.

 ---